isabella232/advertising-cloud.en/help/dsp/inventory/future-tbd/xxprivate-inventory-deal-id-settings.md

 Google and Rubicon accept deals only in USD.
 For FreeWheel, you can optionally select the currency for the DSP account. <!-- FreeWheel is the only SSP with non-US currencies. -->

 **Billing method:** (Read-only for existing deals) All deal IDs are *Adobe financed and invoiced*.
 Advertising Cloud will pay all available media vendors based on usage, manage discrepancies with the vendors, and send one consolidated invoice to the account.
-This option incurs additional fees as outlined in [the account's rate card](/help/dsp/admin/rate-card-view.md).
+This option incurs additional fees as outlined in the account's rate card<!--[](/help/dsp/admin/rate-card-view.md)-->.

 ### Advertisers